baurine/study-note/resume/resume-en.md

      - TypeScript
      - React / Dva (redux + redux-saga + react-router)
      - Ant Design + CSS Modules

+1. Pyro Music (Android/Java)
+   - A DJ music social APP, be responsible for Android version development
+   - Has all features about a network music player, can play music online, manage to play in the notification panel, manage playlist
+   - Support social.
+Login/signup, feed, follow some DJ or common users, comment, like, share, private message, message management, etc

+1. Experiment Helper (iOS/Android/ReactNative)
+   - An APP to help doctors manage patients, patients contact doctors.
+Has features about manage schedule, manage contacts, manage files, notification as well
+   - Developed iOS/Android simultaneously by React Native
+   - Managed the data and state by Redux / redux-thunk

 1. MeShare (Library/C++)
    - An APP to monitor and control the smart camera remotely